 Cooperation in the sphere of education

 Besides security issues, NATO-Azerbaijan cooperation is successfully developed in the sphere of such as science and education.
 Since 2008, by taking advantage of the Defense Education Enhancement Program (DEEP), the Azerbaijan Army in cooperation with NATO Defense Education Program of NATO has been implementing outstanding works on the form and content of its military schools to integrate into Bologna process, as well as faculty and curriculum development.
 The program has particular role for the development of foreign languages, which plays a crucial role for interoperability and cooperation.
-The program, which was launched in Azerbaijan at the War College of the Armed Forces in 2008, later on in 2018 started to support Azerbaijan Military High School named after Haydar Aliyev, and in 2021 The Staff of the Military Medical Faculty in the field faculty and curriculum development, (now aforementioned military education centers are under authority of National Defense University).
+The program, which was launched in Azerbaijan at the War College of the Armed Forces in 2008, in 2018 started to support Azerbaijan Military High School named after Haydar Aliyev, and in 2021 The Staff of the Military Medical Faculty in the field faculty and curriculum development, (now aforementioned military education centers are under authority of National Defense University).
 Distant Learning which is one of the innovative forms of the XX century, serves involving further more personnel into the education process in the Azerbaijan Army, laying down life-long learning, and saving resources.
 It is also a platform serving to overcome the contemporary challenges.

 Science for Security and Peace Program